xiaomingfu2013/DelaySSAToolkit.jl/docs/src/algorithms/delaydirect.md

 11. Set $t=t+\Delta$.
 12. Return to Step 2 or quit.

 Remark.
-Notice that in the above pseudo-code, we modified the Step 4 in the orignal algorithm for computational efficiency but both are equivalent.
+Notice that in the above pseudocode, we modified the Step 4 in the original algorithm for computational efficiency, but both are equivalent.

 ## References